woossi0/suite/docs/usermanual/source/tutorials/mrsid/index.rst

 #.
 Click :guilabel:`Next` and continue the installation process.

-If the openGeo Suite was installed without mrSID support, simply re-run the original installer again, following the steps above.
+If the OpenGeo Suite was installed without MrSID support, simply re-run the original installer again, following the steps above.
 The extension will be added to the existing installation.

 Continue reading at the :ref:`dataadmin.mrsid.verify` section.